courtneygoodridge/splines/README.md

 The main script is: `splines_for_pupil_timecourse.Rmd`.
 In this script, I first use splines to model the average pupil diameter over time.
 I am then planning on implementing an analysis to compare pupil diameter timecourse between differing conditions.

+The `Plots` folder contains plots from the analysis script.

 **Application**

 Whilst this data here focuses on pupil diameter (i.e., physiological data), the analysis method is very useful for a range of different data types.
 Splines are often used in Economics to find pattens and trends over time.